Daniel Lekndreaj

-Daniel Lekndreaj (born 16 November 1997) is an Albanian-Kosovan basketball player for Prishtina of the Kosovo Superleague.
-He is part of the Albanian national team.
+Daniel Lekndreaj (born 16 November 1997) is an Albanian-Kosovan basketball player for Peja of the Kosovo Basketball Superleague.
+He is also a part of the Albanian national team.

 Professional career

 Lekndreaj started his professional career in 2015 at his hometown club Vllaznia.

 In 2020, he left Partizani and signed for Goga Basket.

 In 2020, he signed for Prishtina of the Kosovo Superleague.
 In 2021, Lekndreaj signed for Peja of the Kosovo Superleague and Liga Unike.